 The article goes on to say that Health Care Reform: What It Is, Why It’s Necessary, How it Works was pitched to Gruber by Macmillan imprint Hill & Wang, which plans to publish the book this fall.

 The AP reporter, one Steve LeBlanc, makes haste to reassure people that despite the “pulpy panache” of comic books and their usual association with “superheroes in tights,” the use of the format for a serious subject isn’t “as unusual as it sounds.”
-And then there’s the usual allusion to Epileptic?
-The oeuvre of In the Shadow of No Towers?
+And then there’s the usual allusion to Maus.
+Yes, it’s very nice that Maus won the Pulitzer in 1992, but surely we can bring up more recent examples.
+Hello, Persepolis?
+Epileptic?
+The oeuvre of Joe Sacco?
+Spiegelman’s later work, In the Shadow of No Towers?
 World War 3 Illustrated?

 To his credit, Le Blanc does mention that that the 9/11 Commission report was also adapted graphically, but he somehow misses that it